Online & Mobile Privacy Notice

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

-- See Glossary to find out more about the types of lawful basis that we will rely on to process your personal data.
+See Glossary in Section 15 to find out more about the types of lawful basis that we will rely on to process your personal data.

 |Purpose/Activity||Type of data||Lawful basis for processing including basis of legitimate interest|